coyoapp/iOS-CodeChallenge/README.md

 The app architecture, project, code organization, file structure, and comments will be evaluated.

-Send your code challenge in a `.zip` file by e-mail to your recruiter.
+Send your code challenge in a `.zip` file or `url` of your git repo by e-mail to your recruiter.

 ## COYO Demo Project